AlexWoo/goto/README.md

 - the second column is login command
 - the third column is remote server host
 - the forth column is remote server port
-- the fifth column is remote server login password. for safety, this column could ingore
+- the fifth column is remote server login password. for safety, this column could be ingored

 one line for each server